Aerial Powers: Dallas Wings (2016–2018)

-Washington Mystics (2018-2020)
+Washington Mystics (2018–2020)

 On July 24, 2018, Powers was traded to the Washington Mystics in exchange for Tayler Hill and draft picks.
-The Mystics finished as the number three seed with a 22-12 record, receiving a bye to the second round elimination game, the Mystics would defeat the Los Angeles Sparks 96-64.
+The Mystics finished as the number three seed with a 22–12 record, receiving a bye to the second round elimination game.
+There, the Mystics would defeat the Los Angeles Sparks 96–64.
 In the semi-finals, the Mystics defeated the number 2 seed Atlanta Dream in a five-game series, advancing to the WNBA Finals for the first time in franchise history.
-In the Finals, the Mystics would get swept by the Seattle Storm.
+In the Finals, the Mystics were swept by the Seattle Storm.

 In 2019, Powers would have the best season of her career thus far.
-On July 7, 2019, Powers scored a new career-high 24 points in a 98-81 loss to the Los Angeles Sparks.
-By the end of the season, Powers finished with a career-high in scoring, helping the Mystics a league-best 26-8 record, receiving a double-bye to the semi-finals.
-In the semi-finals, the Mystics defeated the Las Vegas Aces 3-1 to advance to the WNBA Finals for the second year in a row.
+On July 7, 2019, Powers scored a new career-high 24 points in a 98–81 loss to the Los Angeles Sparks.
+By the end of the season, Powers finished with a career-high in scoring, helping the Mystics to a league-best 26–8 record.
+As the number 1 seed, the Mystics would receive a double-bye to the semi-finals.
+There, the Mystics defeated the Las Vegas Aces in four games to advance to the WNBA Finals for the second year in a row.
 In the WNBA Finals, the Mystics would come out victorious as they defeated the Connecticut Sun in five games, earning Powers her first WNBA championship.

 In 2020, the season was delayed and shortened to 22 games in a bubble at IMG Academy due to the COVID-19 pandemic.
 With the Mystics' star player Elena Delle Donne sitting out the season for health concerns after being diagnosed as a "high risk player", Powers would be inserted into the starting lineup.
-On July 28, 2020, Powers scored a new career-high 27 points in a 94-89 victory over the Connecticut Sun.
-On August 7, 2020, Powers suffered a hamstring injury in a game against the New York Liberty and would be sidelined for the rest of the season, she was also averaging new career-highs in scoring, assists, steals and rebounds with her increased playing time.
-The Mystics struggled to defend their title as their roster was depleted with a few key players leaving in free agency.
-They finished the season 9-13 with the number 8 seed but were eliminated by the Phoenix Mercury in the first round elimination game.
+On July 28, 2020, Powers scored a new career-high 27 points in a 94–89 victory over the Connecticut Sun.
+On August 7, 2020, Powers suffered a hamstring injury in a game against the New York Liberty and would be sidelined for the rest of the season.
+Prior to her season-ending injury, Powers was averaging new career-highs in scoring, assists, steals and rebounds with her increased playing time.
+The Mystics struggled to defend their title, as their roster was depleted with several key players from their 2019 championship run leaving in free agency.
+They finished the season 9–13 with the number 8 seed but were eliminated by the Phoenix Mercury in the first-round elimination game.

-Minnesota Lynx (2021-Present)
+Minnesota Lynx (2021–2023)

 In 2021, Powers became an unrestricted free agent and signed with the Minnesota Lynx.

+Atlanta Dream (2024)

+On January 31, 2024, Powers signed a one-year deal with the Atlanta Dream.

+Golden State Valkyries (2025)

+On June 10, 2025, Powers signed with the Golden State Valkyries.
+On June 25, she was waived by the Valkyries.

+Indiana Fever (2025)

+On August 23, 2025, Powers signed a 7-day hardship contract with the Indiana Fever.
+On September 6, the Fever announced that Powers had signed a rest-of-season contract with the team.